mturro/poem/open/notes_on_craft.md

 ## Notes on craft (and Kraft)
 Super-efficient lollipop machined to
 the end of bleached white stick,
-Wrapped in and out with an orange and
+Wrapped in and out with an orange
 glow that feels outside of natural.

 **marginal food**